pabloppp/Arroz-Con-Cosas/README.md

 ### Architecture

-The model's architecture used here is same as [Paella](https://github.com/dome272/Paella/blob/main/modules.py) with very minor changes to the inputs & outputs shape so it works directly with latents instead of tokens.
+The model's architecture used here is same as the V5 model, but it doesn't use any attention layer, so it's fully convolutional instead.

-The vqGAN though is custom, and currently only trained on a very small dataset of 7K watercolor images so it's probably a limitation of this model, but it still shows great reconstruction capabilities in any type of picture, with some minor tendency to make watercolor textures.

-### Training

-The model is trained with a latent diffusion objective:
-The images are encoded into latents using the vqGAN, then gaussian noise is added to it, and the model learns to predict the added noise using a conditioning embedding, in this case a CLIP image embedding.

-The [diffusion code](arroz/diffusion.py) to add/remove the gausian noise is a custom, extremely simplified, implementation that works on continuous timesteps (so t is a value between 0 and 1 instead of a discrete step number).
-It reduces a lot of the complexity of many of the current available diffusion implementations to hopefully make it a bit more accessible.

-All the code for training the clip2img model is [available here](scripts/train_v1.py)

 <hr>

-## OpenCLIP H Prior v1
+## OpenCLIP H Prior v1 (900M params)

 The latest prior checkpoint, trained for 1500K batches of 512 images with resolution 512x512 (on LAION-A, curated by [DeepFloydAI](https://mobile.twitter.com/deepfloydai)) is available to [download here (fp16)](https://drive.google.com/file/d/1-0BQNFXZZMpcPRY-h-0d2OTAGDJY6Vbw/view?usp=share_link) [or here (fp32)](https://drive.google.com/file/d/17kVP4JqooGgvor_GomZ-uZj9IzJevulg/view?usp=share_link)